coderinsg/piper-ai/piper-ai/Lab2/LabGuide-Lab2.md

 3. Navigate to `Developer Hub`
 4. Over here, click the `New Notebook` under the `Notebooks` Profiles
 ![Select Notebook](./assets/L2-Select-Notebook.png "Select Notebook")
-5. `Lab 1 - vCluster` service was provisioned by administrator to us as a template.
+5. `Lab 2 - Jupyterhub` service was provisioned by administrator to us as a template.
 Let's create a service out of it by clicking on `Select`.
 ![Select Notebook Profiles](./assets/L2-Select-Notebook-Profiles.png "Select Notebook Profiles")
 10. Give your vCluster a name and click `Deploy`
 ![A name for vCluster](./assets/S1_10.png "Cluster name.
 Choose the right workspace")